 Dolphins are carnivores; they feed mainly on fish (like sardines and fusiliers) and squids.
 They are social animals and form groups called pods.
 Being very clever, they have developed various hunting techniques in which each individual has a role.

-One of the many hunting strategies is called herding, which consists of surrounding a group of fish, concentrating them at a point by forming a sort of cage, and finally turning into the group of prey to eat them.
-Watch the video above and take a look at this other spectacular hunting strategy!
+One of the many hunting strategies is called herding, which consists of surrounding a group of fish, concentrating them to a point by forming a sort of cage, and finally turning into the group of prey to eat them.
+Watch the video above to take a look at another spectacular hunting strategy!

 dolphin communication